Betel: Cultivation

-The betel leaf is cultivated mostly in the Indian subcontinent and Southeast Asia, from India to Papua New Guinea.
+The betel leaf is cultivated mostly in South and Southeast Asia, from India to Papua New Guinea.
 It needs a compatible tree or a long pole for support.
 Betel requires well-drained fertile soil.
 Waterlogged, saline and alkali soils are unsuitable for its cultivation.

+A farmer from Kasaragod explains in Tulu that betel leaves are very useful and have a wide range of applications.
+He says that they are traditionally used in medicine and for various other purposes.

 In Bangladesh, farmers called barui prepare a garden called a barouj in which to grow betel.
 The barouj is fenced with bamboo sticks and coconut leaves.
 The soil is plowed into furrows of 10 to 15 m length, 75 cm in width and 75 cm depth.
 Oil cakes, manure, and leaves are thoroughly incorporated with the topsoil of the furrows and wood ash.
 The cuttings are planted at the beginning of the monsoon season.